TejasUpadhyayy/Demand-Forecasting-with-Inventory-Management/README.md

 ## **About the Project**
 Imagine a scenario where businesses constantly grapple with overstocking or stockouts.
 Having worked with real-world data, I wanted to solve this challenge by applying advanced forecasting models and inventory management principles.
 This project isn’t just a tool—it’s a framework that equips businesses to stay competitive.
 I wanted it to be modular, scalable, and something that turns historical data into actionable insights.

-Leveraging tools like **ARIMA**, **SARIMA**, and ****, combined with robust optimization techniques like **EOQ** and **Reorder Point Calculations**, this project aims to offer both technical depth and real-world impact.
+Leveraging tools like **ARIMA**, **SARIMA**, combined with robust optimization techniques like **EOQ** and **Reorder Point Calculations**, this project aims to offer both technical depth and real-world impact.
 Whether you’re from retail, manufacturing, or distribution, this project brings data science to the forefront of business operations.

 ---